Your music is earning five types of royalties right now. You're probably only collecting one.

 Three steps.
 That's it.

-8 of 12 Q3 spots remaining.
+Limited Q3 intake.
 Applications close when full.